 One of the tallest mountains in Oregon at 9,700 feet, Steens Mountain is also one of the easiest to summit.
 You can practically drive to the top and then scramble up the rest on a trail.
 There are other hikes around here, and a multitude of trails in the area.

 This hike can also be considered the best hike for spelunking.
-The only way to see inside the cave is to pay for the guided tour (an easy 1-mile hike).
+The only way to see inside the cave is to pay for the guided tour (an easy one-mile hike).
 Another hike from The Chateau (the Oregon Caves’ lodge) is out to Big Tree, one of the tallest Douglas firs in Oregon.
-This 3+ mile hike is a great way to burn off calories after lunch.
+This three-plus mile hike is a great way to burn off calories after lunch.

 The Pacific Crest National Scenic Trail extends from the border of California and Mexico to the Canadian border.
 Every year people hike the entire length.
 Many more hike sections of the trail.
 If you feel up for the challenge, you can spend a month or so hiking the Oregon section of the PCT and see the wild side of Oregon on foot.

-Best day hike on the PCT: Rosary Lakes (Crescent, Central Cascades)
+Best day hike on the Pacific Crest Trail: Rosary Lakes

-Best hike for people who are alter-abled: Oregon Garden Resort (Willamette Valley)
+Best hike for all accessibilities: Oregon Garden Resort

-The Oregon Garden is a treasure for those who are interested in flowers and plants of the northwest.
-The Garden can be explored by foot or by tram, making this an ideal destination for those who have limited mobility.
+The Oregon Garden is a treasure for those who are interested in flowers and plants of the Northwest.
+The 11 acres of botanical gardens can be explored by foot or by tram, making this an ideal destination for those who have limited mobility.
 Explore the water garden, children’s discovery garden, home demonstration garden, medicinal garden, pet-friendly garden, rose garden, sensory garden, wetlands, Rediscovery Forest and more.